15 MAGA Moments for Donald Trump in 2019 | Breitbart

 The public charge rule required immigrants to the United States to prove they were financially self-sufficient before they were allowed to enter the United States.

-It was a major step forward inaa fulfilling his campaign promise to keep new immigrants and green card holders from growing dependent on welfare.
+It was a major step forward in fulfilling his campaign promise to keep new immigrants and green card holders from growing dependent on welfare.

-President Donald Trump celebrated the 70th anniversary of NATO in November at the summit in London, but also celebrated the fulfillment of a campaign promise to make allies pay more of their share of the financial burden.
+President Donald Trump celebrated the 70th anniversary of NATO in November at the summit in London but also celebrated the fulfillment of a campaign promise to make allies pay more of their share of the financial burden.

 United Nations Secretary General Jens Stoltenberg announced in November that the United States would pay less of NATO’s budget and Germany would pay more.
 Eight of the other NATO nations met their commitment to spend two percent of their GDP on defense in 2019, up from only five in 2017.